-Before the parents’ separation in May 2016, therefore, neither the children’s mother nor father was a stable or emotionally available caregiver.
+Before the parents’ separation in May 2016, neither the mother nor father were stable or emotionally available caregivers.

 Ms S determined the children’s visible distress when talking about their mother to be genuine and not the result of the father deliberately alienating them from her.

 The children’s reports of ongoing emotional abuse from their mother and their estrangement from her have a plausible basis, according to the expert family report writer.
 In her oral evidence,

 Ms S said that, based on their interviews including non-verbal communication, she did not have the impression that the children had been coached in the answers they gave.

 The expert claims the mother consistently fails to acknowledge her problems or her role in the children’s emotional distress.

 There is a continued risk of harm to Child G, Child H and Child I, the youngest three.

 The judge accepted the expert’s opinion.

 Basing her judgement primarily on the evidence of Ms S, the trial judge determined that equal parental responsibility was not in the children’s best interests as the mother and father were unable to communicate effectively and would not agree on any aspect of parenting.

 Conferring sole parental responsibility to the father carried the least risk of emotional harm to the children.
 The nine siblings also have a strong bond together, according to Ms S, and it would be better for them to stay together.